systronix/W5500_Test/TempServer/TempServer_Ethernet2_logs.md

 ```
 	IP=179.220.112.223 Port=39849
 ```
 According to APNIC WHOIS, this belongs to Claro, S.A., in Sao Paulo.
-They list no email or phone contact, just a street address.
+They list no abuse email (maybe they don't have Internet?) or phone contact, just a street address.

 ## 2017 Aug 19 - Malice Aforethought from China and Germany
 Finally some interesting malicious probes.